 A bee in the bra is worth a dozen anywhere else

-Long about the third hive an irritated guard nailed me on the wrist.
+Long about the third hive, an irritated guard nailed me on the wrist.
 It hurt too.
 No, I thought, the previous last sting-of-the-year wasn’t the last one after all.

 I kept working and the rest of the job was uneventful.
-I was really cold though, so I collected an armload of wood before I went inside.
+It was really cold though, so I collected an armload of wood before I went inside.
 I built a fire and stood close to the wood stove hoping to thaw my fingers.

 After a moment I felt something wet under my shirt.
 I scrooched around in my clothes hoping to dry it.
-A moment later I felt in again, so I pulled my shirts up from the waist.
+A moment later I felt it again, so I pulled my shirts up from the waist.
 I couldn’t see anything unusual so I yanked them back down and decided it was just the cold.

 As the fire got warmer I felt the wet sensation yet again.
 This time I pulled my shirts out from the neck and looked down.
 A miasma of alarm pheromone hit my nose.
 It confused me at first, and then I realized I was not alone in my shirts.
 I bunched up the fabric in my fists.
 Although I am not normally a bee killer, this was getting personal.